cocoliliace/peter-parker/README.md

   stable and peter-parker will continue the download from where you left off.
   However, if you would like to start on a new download, you must delete the temp file, located in your specified output folder
-- It is recommended that you make a command line alias to run this more easily:
-  - i.e. Add `alias sauce='cd ~/path/to/peter-parker && node .'` to `~/.bashrc`
-- Peter Parker has many responsibilities, but your misuses of this project is not one of them.
-Please make sure you've read the [disclaimer](#disclaimer)

 ## License
 ISC